hkjj293/proformajs-vue3-perform-neutralino/README.md

     }
     ```

-2. Create distrubtion using command.
+2. Create distribution using command.

     as folder